Polarized TMD fragmentation functions for $J/\psi$ production: Gluon Fragmentation

 The $\delta^{(2)}(\kv_T)$ arises from the fact that the $J/\psi$ has no transverse momentum in the frame we are working in ($\Pv_T = 0$) and there is no other final state particle at this order.
-This simplifies Eq. (\ref{eq: gTMDFF amp}) to
+This simplifies Eq.~(\ref{eq: gTMDFF amp}) to

 Notice the same spinor factor $\chi^{\mu\nu}$ has appeared in this calculation so the matching procedure is exactly the same as for the case of a quark fragmenting to a $J/\psi$.
-The nonrelativistic expansion in Eq. (\ref{eq: NR spinors}) is performed again and then matched onto the long distance matrix element, Eq. (\ref{eq: 3S18 LDME}).
+The nonrelativistic expansion in Eq.~(\ref{eq: NR spinors}) is performed again and then matched onto the long-distance matrix element, Eq.~(\ref{eq: 3S18 LDME}).